-The AAHC Notice of Funding Opportunity (NOFO) includes a complete list of all the application components.
+The ALHC Notice of Funding Opportunity (NOFO) includes a complete list of all the application components.
 Most of these components are created by applicants and saved as a PDF for uploading as part of your application package in Grants.gov.

-The Table of Application Components starting on page 8 (section D2a of the NOFO) lists which application components are required, as well as those that are conditionally required.
+The Table of Application Components lists which application components are required, as well as those that are conditionally required.
 For example, some components are included in the application depending on the type of applicant or the type of project.